-ENSC 400 Writing in the Life Sciences
+ENSC 400 Writing in the Life Sciences S odd 3 SH (WI)

 In this course, students will write a literature review on a topic of their choice, develop a novel hypothesis, and design an experiment to test that hypothesis.
 Students will write and revise drafts of scientific proposals and papers.
 Students will also learn about ethical issues and conduct in the world of science.
 This course fulfills the writing intensive requirement.
 Prerequisites: BIOL 211N and 212, CHEM 211N and 212, ENGL 101 and 102W, MATH 161N.